2KAbhishek/WeatherBoard/README.md

 - Re-visited `flask` after a while and relearned a few things.
 - Learned more about python environment management with `pyenv`.
-- Got to try out bulma, pretty intuitive, want to use it in future projects.
+- Got to try out `bulma`, pretty intuitive, want to use it in future projects.
 - Also tried out `chartjs` along with other plotting libraries like `plotly`.

 ## What's next